Can animals of different species create relationships and bonds similar to those they have with their own conspecifics? Let me tell you a story.

-We found a wooden crate, duck sized, grabbed some straw from the horse’s stall and made him a comfortable refuge near the old water pump.
+We found a wooden crate, duck-sized, grabbed some straw from the horse’s stall, and made him a comfortable refuge near the old water pump.
 He seemed to like it right away, went inside, tidied it up a bit and lay down like all ducks do with his beak on his back.
 We offered him food and water, which he didn’t touch and so we left him to recover.

 I thought he might die when I first saw him, so miserable he looked, but he was a tough duck.
-Not only did he survive, but he looked healthier and stronger for every day that passed.
+Not only did he survive, but he looked healthier and stronger for each day that passed.
 He also became increasingly assertive.

 If we had any apprehensions about whether the other animals would give him a hard time, our doubts quickly dissipated.
 In fact, it was the other way around.
 Anders became the king of the farm.
-He ate everything—horse, cat and dog food equally—and he took what he wanted when he fancied it.
-He would approach Katarina, the cat, from behind, would peck at her tail and, when she moved away, he would feast on cat food as he pleased.
+He ate everything—horse, cat, and dog food equally—and he took what he wanted when he fancied it.
+He would approach Katarina the cat, from behind, would peck at her tail, and, when she moved away, he would feast on cat food as he pleased.

 Indy, the horse, didn’t escape his majesty’s moods either.
-King Anders would peck at Indy’s hooves until he moved away giving up his horsey pellets for yet a ducky feast.
+King Anders would peck at Indy’s hooves until he moved away, giving up his horsey pellets for yet a ducky feast.

-Sometimes, at night, the fox would venture too close and Katarina would be the first to detect her, creating some commotion.
-Anders would quack and shed feathers all the way up to his safe spot, and Milou would charge forth furiously as the defender of the kingdom, barking and growling, not exactly knowing why, just in case.
+Sometimes, at night, the fox would venture too close, and Katarina would be the first to detect her, creating some commotion.
+Anders would quack and shed feathers all the way up to his safe spot.
+Milou would charge forth fiercely once again as the defender of the kingdom, barking and growling, not knowing why, just in case.
 Indy, the horse, on the other hand, always kept his cool thru out all ordeals.
-Daniel and I would come last from our rooms on each end of the house, armed with our hockey sticks, more than once meeting one another in the yard only wearing our boxers.
-I’m happy we lived out in the sticks where nobody could witness our antics!
+Daniel and I would come last from our rooms on each end of the farmhouse, armed with our hockey sticks, more than once meeting one another in the yard, only wearing our boxers.
+I’m glad we lived out in the sticks where nobody could witness our antics!

 We had a good life.
-We didn’t bother one another, shared the space and the resources we had, and we put up with one anothers’ peculiarities.
+We didn’t bother one another, shared the space and the resources we had, and we put up with one another’s’ peculiarities.
 That was what served us all best, I think we all agreed, but I can’t know what the others thought.
-We were a family, a herd, a clowder, a pack and a brace.
+We were a family, a herd, a clowder, a pack, and a brace.

 We belonged to different species, but for all intents, except reproduction, we functioned as any well-functioning group of animals of the same species.
 Thus, if you would ask me whether animals of different species can create relationships and bonds similar to those they have with their own conspecifics, I wouldn’t hesitate in answering yes (all going down to definitions).
 Did we have any hierarchy?
-Oh yes, just ask Anders, and it wasn’t in any way unsettling for any of us.
+Oh yes, you needed only to ask Anders, and it wasn’t in any way unsettling for any of us.
 It even felt natural and reassuring, I dare say.
 As long as we all knew what we were supposed to do and not to do, all was good.